FlexibleToast/kOS/README.md

 ## Todo

-Use Vis-Viva and Rocket Equation to better circularize orbits.
+Use all activated engines when calculating Vis-Viva